 - LMH DEL (Low, Medium, High Delay) - Look-ahead delay, used for the LMH band compressors.
-The purpose is to allow the compressor algorithm to see transients before they arrive, so they can be reacted to instantly.
+The LMH bands are grouped as they must stay in sync.
+The purpose of this delay is to allow the compressor algorithm to see transients before they arrive, so they can be reacted to instantly.
 As it's impossible to look into the future, realtime processing is delayed so the incoming audio-stream can be previewed.
 This adds latency to the plugin.
 As the LMH bands must stay in sync, they require the same delay, so this is a group delay control for the LOW, MID and HIGH bands.
 NOTE: The LMH delay + MASTER compressor ATT control delay (see above) add latency to Maximus' output, so delay compensation will be required if Maximus is used on anything other than the Master Mixer track, when LMH is set.
 Maximus, delay will display in the Hint Panel when you hover your mouse pointer over Maximus FX slot.
 Adjusting the LMH delay while Maximus is processing audio may cause some clicking as the delay is reset, this is normal.

 - LMH MIX (Low, Medium, High Mix) - The mix between plugin input & LOW, MEDIUM, HIGH output, i.e. Turn fully left (counter-clockwise) to pass dry input to the MASTER (0% LMH) and fully right to

 pass 100% LMH to the MASTER.
 Used in 'NY Compression' techniques.